Bridgestars-Technologies-AB/launcher/README.md

 - Launcher packaging and installation using windows/mac installer,
   - ask to place shortcut on desktop
   - ask to move itself to /apps folder (mac)
-- Launcher updates using squirrel
+- Launcher updates using squirrel/sparkle

 Launcher can be downloaded and tested here [https://bridgestars.net/download](https://bridgestars.net/download)